dokteurwho/JavaDoop/ShavaDoop.md

 Go here http://snowball.tartarus.org/algorithms/french/stemmer.html and  http://snowball.tartarus.org/algorithms/french/stop.txt to find some example you can improve.

 ### Number of reducers
 At the last step the master will shuffle (word, count) couples to slaves.
 Number of reducer defines the cardinality of the shuffle.
-For this reason it is r
+For this reason it is recommended to have the same size of magnitude than the number of slaves but it is not mandatory.
+The shuffling process (ie how the words are spread) is base on word hash.

+### Number of lines
+Defines how many line will contain the input file when it will be split.
+The smallest the more SPLIT files will be generated.
+Can be set to 1 for fun if you want to have as many SPLIT than the orginal file contains lines.

+### SDOUT

+#### Start / Finish

 ## Slave